-Completing a Professional Responsibility Workload Report Form is one of the best ways to meet your professional practice standards.
+Completing a Professional Responsibility Workload Report Form (PRWRF) assists you to meet your professional and regulatory standards.
 It allows you to document and report concerns and make recommendations to improve the quality of patient/client/resident care.
-When your workload or working conditions compromise your ability to meet the College of Nurses of Ontario Standards and/or when your ability to provide safe, ethical and quality care is compromised, please complete the form.

 Where can I find the Professional Responsibility Workload Report Form?

-You can also find a copy of the form online on the ONA website.
+You can also find a copy of the form on the ONA website.
 You can download the form, fill it in, and then distribute it.
 Be sure to keep a copy for yourself!
 Remember to choose the form specific to your sector as there are indicators that are particular to the different sectors.

-Some workplaces have an electronic process for submitting a Professional Responsibility Workload Report.
-If your workplace has this process, please contact your Unit Rep and/or your Bargaining Unit President who will be happy to assist you.
+Some workplaces have an electronic process for submitting a Professional Responsibility Workload Report Form.
+If your workplace has this process, please contact your Unit Rep, Professional Responsibility and Workload Representative or your Bargaining Unit President who will be happy to assist you.

 Who can help me complete the form?

 Your Unit Rep or Professional Responsibility and Workload (PRW) Representative will be happy to help you complete the form.
 If you don’t know who your Unit Rep or Professional Responsibility and Workload (PRW) Representative is, please ask your Bargaining Unit President for assistance.

 How many days do I have to submit the form after the occurrence?

 You should submit the form as soon as you can after the incident.
 The form does not have to be completed before the end of the shift in question.
 Most collective agreements contain a timeline in which the form must be submitted.
 Please refer to your collective agreement for timelines, or contact your Bargaining Unit President for clarity.